circuscode/hello-dolly-for-your-song/readme.txt

 * Running version

 == Upgrade Notice ==

+= 0.20 =
+This version is a security release (no new features, but more secure code).

 = 0.19 =
 This version is a security release (no new features, but more secure code).